MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 Firebase cloud functions have worked really well to handle demand (average 2 requests per second on the peak day of the launch)

 There were times while debugging when I was really just wished I was writing a http server with a redis instance and a directory full of files, with nothing hidden behind proprietary services.
 But I don't want to be on the hook for availability and server management - especially when the [other things](https://twitter.com/NYT_first_said) running on my VPS are already fragile, stateful, and ad hoc.
-Firebase was harder to debug and run adhoc scripts against, but I don't have to think about it now that the service is deployed, and it's cheap enough and reliable.
-Running the game for all of January cost about \$15, and 99% of that was "firestore reads" which I haven't tried to optimize for.
-I expect that at the current rate of traffic, it will be sustainable for me to keep running for quite a while.
+Firebase was harder to debug and run adhoc scripts against, but I don't have to think about it now that the service is deployed, and it's reliable and (almost) cheap enough.
+Running the game for all of February cost about \$45, and 98% of that was "firestore reads" which I haven't tried to optimize for.
+I expect that once I re-design the browse functionality to paginate and be more frugal (it blindly pulls down 500 results, and most users probably don't look past the first 30), it will be sustainable for me to keep running for while at the current rate of traffic.

 ### Community

 A (couple thousand)[https://simpleanalytics.io/sandspiel.club] people play with Sandspiel every day now!
-The upload boards get spammed with all kinds of nonsense, but it warms my heart to see people playing and interacting and having fun, for the most part.
+The upload boards get spammed with all sorts of beauty and nonsense, and it warms my heart to see people playing, interacting and (mostly) having fun.
 The playerbase skews pretty young, and uploads are filled with memes, kids promoting their tiktok accounts, etc etc.

 People have uploaded sophisticated rube goldberg reactions,